cmu-lib/CCDL_pgh_202008/virtual-setup/linux-instructions.md

 ---
-title: Linux set up instructions for virtual workshops
+title: Linux Set Up Instructions for Virtual Workshops
 ---

 *Note: These instructions were tested on Ubuntu 18.04 LTS.